Skip Navigation

 Beautiful Cefalu

-Over the years Sicily has found many different forms of fame such as the homeland of the Mafia and Europe’s most active volcano Etna to name but a few.
+Over the years Sicily has found many different forms of fame such as the homeland of the Mafia and Europe’s most active volcano (Mount Etna) to name but a few.

-Many films have been shot in and around the Island such as Francis Ford Copolla’s Il Padrino (The Godfather), as well as the films Stromboli and Il Postino (The Postman), filmed out in the Aeolian Island of Salina and active Stromboli.
+Many films have been shot in and around the Island such as Francis Ford Copolla’s Il Padrino (The Godfather), as well as the films Stromboli and Il Postino (The Postman), filmed in the Aeolian Island of Salina and on the island where you can find the active Stromboli.

 The hot southern sun produces rich ripe wines, which when tasted on a warm balmy night under a deep sapphire sky is sure to become a lasting memory.